Khanate of Kalat: Accession

-Balochi language was one of the court languages during the rule of the Kalat Khanate.
-Writers in the era of the Baloch khanate of Kalat have enriched the Balochi language and literature by writing several books of prose.
-Jām Durrak, the court poet of Nasir khan composed love poems, some of it has been collected and published.

-The political centralization of the Khanate of Kalat failed to survive through the colonial era and did not lead to the standardization of the Baloch language.
-However, with the withdrawal of the British from the Indian subcontinent in 1947, the Indian Independence Act provided that the princely states which had existed alongside but outside British India were released from all their subsidiary alliances and other treaty obligations.
+With the withdrawal of the British from the Indian subcontinent in 1947, the Indian Independence Act provided that the princely states which had existed alongside but outside British India were released from all their subsidiary alliances and other treaty obligations.
 The rulers were left to decide whether to accede to one of the newly independent states of India or Pakistan (both formed initially from the British possessions) or to remain independent outside both.
 As stated by Sardar Patel, "On the lapse of Paramountcy every Indian State became a separate independent entity."

 The Instruments of Accession made available for the rulers to sign transferred only limited powers, namely external relations, defence, and communications.
 The Shahi Jirga of Baluchistan and the non-official members of the Quetta Municipality, according to Pervaiz Iqbal Cheema, stated their wish to join Pakistan on 29 June 1947; however, according to the political scientist Rafi Sheikh, the Shahi Jirga was stripped of its members from the Kalat State prior to the vote.

-Kalat remained fully independent from 15 August 1947 until 27 March 1948, when its ruler, Ahmad Yar Khan (1904–1979), finally acceded to Pakistan, becoming the last of the rulers to do so.
+The princely state of Kalat acceded to the Dominion of Pakistan on 27 March 1948.
+The accession was accepted by the Governor General Muhammad Ali Jinnah on 31 March, making Kalat a part of Pakistan.
+The accession was a stormy affair.
+Kalat had remained independent from 11 August 1947 until its accession under Ahmad Yar Khan (1904–1979), becoming the last of the rulers to do so.
 Show elections were held during this period and a bicameral parliament was established.
 On the night of 27 March, All India Radio carried a story about Yar Khan approaching India with an unsuccessful request for accession in around February.
 The next morning, Yar Khan put out a public broadcast rejecting its veracity and declaring an immediate accession to Pakistan — all remaining differences were to be placed before Jinnah, whose decision would be binding.

 Dushka H. Saiyid emphasizes that Yar Khan lost all of his bargaining chips with the accession of Kharan, Las Bela, and Makran, leaving Kalat as an island.
 Salman Rafi Sheikh largely concurs with Saiyid's assessment: multiple other Kalat sardars were preparing to accede to Pakistan and Yar Khan would have hardly any territory left, if he did not accede.